15 Best Foods to Ease a Stomach Ache

 As a general rule of thumb: "the blander the better," when your stomach is giving you trouble.
 Plain white rice or boiled potatoes can ease diarrhea and loose stool by absorbing fluids and adding bulk to your stool.

 Apples, like bananas, contain pectin, which is a great way to relieve diarrhea.
 Applesauce—instead of whole, raw apples—are a better choice when your stomach is upset because it's a much easier form to digest.
 Otherwise, we don't really recommend it since it's pretty low in fiber—unless you're using it as a baking swap, that is!

 Dairy is usually a food group you're told to stay away from when you're stomach is upset.
-But plain yogurt that is labeled as having "active cultures" increase the number of good bacteria in your gut.
+But plain yogurt that is labeled as having "active cultures" or probiotics, which increase the number of good bacteria in your gut.
 This will help with digestion and get rid of that bloated, uncomfortable feeling in your stomach that makes you feel like you can't even get up off the coach.

 This, er, memorable acronym stands for "cherries, raisins, apricots, and prunes."
 They're all fruits with fiber—which are natural ways to "loosen things up" when you're constipated.
 You can thank Dr. Oz for this quirky memory trick, since he coined it.

 Mint—added to tea, preferably—is a soothing way to relieve gas and decrease that painful and uncomfortable cramping that comes along with it.
 Mint can reportedly help with the flow of bile and acids in your stomach!

 Sold in health food stores, aloe juice can coat your stomach to relieve heartburn and stomach aches.
 But just keep in mind that while the juice is great for pushing toxins out of your system and clearing things out, you must drink it in moderation because it acts as a laxative.